jaxxstar/devrob_assessment/README.md

     * **Red:** Pending Waypoints
     * **Yellow:** Currently Executing
     * **Green:** Completed
-* **Scene :** Spawns a table to simulate the environment, which also demonstrates the obstacle aware planning.
+* **Scene :** Spawns a table to simulate the environment, which also demonstrates the obstacle avoidance.

 ## Prerequisites